rcdaudt/rcdaudt.github.io/_pages/about.md

 My main areas of research are computer vision and machine learning.
 I have also worked with remote sensing, medical imaging, compressed sensing, light-field photography, digital sound processing, microelectronics[,](https://en.wikipedia.org/wiki/Serial_comma) and robotics.

-My PhD thesis aims to go beyond the current state-of-the-art in multi-temporal Earth observation using the most recent ideas in machine learning applied to computer vision and image processing.
+My PhD thesis aims to go beyond the current state-of-the-art in multitemporal Earth observation using the most recent ideas in machine learning applied to computer vision and image processing.

 <!---